Kabadi Kabadi (2001 film): Reception

 A critic from The Hindu wrote "Comedy is the main line in Saranya Cine Creations's Kabadi Kabadi and all the scenes are made in a lighter vein.
 But at times one needs a little more of drama and sentimental scenes to move the film to a higher plane".
+Sadly, for instance, afew of the scenes reminds and takes us back to the 1992 hit film, Thirumadhi Palanichamy, like the scene in which Manivannan introduces Pandiyarajan to Sangeetha, and he slaps her father out of momentary rage.